jcddsj01/barber-dev/README.md

 ## Project - Dev Barber - Your Barber Shop! <br> Created on the basis of the YouTube channel  | [Sujeito programador](https://www.youtube.com/@Sujeitoprogramador/featured)

-The website develops a page dedicated to a fictional barbershop, providing details of the services offered, an attractive photo gallery and the ability for visitors to book appointments.
+It's a website for a fictional barbershop, providing details of the services offered, an attractive photo gallery and the ability for visitors to book appointments.
 In essence, the purpose of the site is to promote the barbershop, highlighting its services and simplifying the process of contacting clients.

 Tecnologias Utilizadas:
 * [HTML (HyperText Markup Language):](https://www.w3schools.com/html/html_intro.asp) Used to structure and define page content, including headings, paragraphs, lists and images.